Sing & Tug

 There’s this unique feeling that comes with first meeting a subject.
 When it happens by accident or chance, you feel that sense of luck.
 I remember that sense of nervousness when I first called Faron to ask if I could tell his story.
 When he said I could live on the property for a few days, I realized this was going to be something different than any of my previous work.

 There was a sense of amazement I felt as I watched Faron open up to me and that sparked the curiosity that spanned over the course of documenting his life.

-I like to go about my career with the hope that I am helping others.
+I always have the hope that I am truly helping others.
 As much as he likes to pretend he’s fine, I can always sense the loneliness in Faron’s voice.
 We had gotten close enough where I could read the pain in his face, and the hopelessness in his voice.
 It was a story I felt connected to.
 A story that other’s needed to see.